jrosebud/jrosebud.github.io/wonderwomen/lesson/slides/slides.md

 *	The file was not found, perhaps because the image got moved elsewhere and the page wasn't updated yet to reflect the change.

-*	The user is running a text-based browser such as an older phone with a WAP-style browser, or a non-graphical browser like lynx.

-*	The user is using a screen reader because she has low vision, which will read the `alt` text aloud or present it through a braille reader.

 ---

 ##HTML Basics - Images